TeachingMaterial/COMP1712_Exercises/content/ManPages/ManPages.md

 ----

 ## Example manual page

-> You can either do complete this on a NUC, your own linux machine, or gitpod.

 `troff` is a programming language for typesetting.
 It has a macro facility, and several macro packages have been written for writing manual pages.
 The most common of these is the `-man` one.
 Here’s an example of a `manpage`, using that, reproduce this opening a file called `corrupt.1`